 Consumer data lies within a ‘walled garden’

 Unlike the telcos, Baidu, Alibaba and Tencent seldom share their consumer data.
-Brands that communicate or sell on these platforms can only access a narrow slice of information related to their own sales.
+Brands that use these platforms can only access information related to their own sales.
 Another China CEO explained, ‘There is a big issue with BAT; it is a walled garden.
 You can get your flagship data, but no industry trends.
 It is extremely expensive, but you may be able to get some third-party BAT data from vendors.’

 One angle to obtain the data is to get into the tech behemoth’s good graces by aiding their ambitions to enter new markets abroad.
 One IMA Asia member shared that by helping Alibaba and Tencent achieve their goals in Europe, they were able to gain preferential access to data in China.